systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### **Dependants Endorsement**

-Incase the dependants details are updated from the **'Dependants Register'** such changes need to be endorsed before the changes can take effect.
+In case a dependant’s details are updated from the **'Dependants Register'**, such changes need to be endorsed before the updates can take effect.
 All the beneficiaries whose details have been changed will be moved to the **'Dependants Endorsement'** window for approval.
-From this window certification is done.
+From this window, certification is done.
 See screenshot below:

 <img  alt="Dependants endorsement window" width="99%" height="auto" class="center"  src="../.vuepress/public/membersmedia/depsendorsement.jpg">